 - Fresh oregano (for garnish)

-Wash and dry strawberries completely.
+- Wash and dry fresh strawberries.
 Melt the orange wafers in a microwave-safe bowl for 45 seconds, stir with a butter knife, and then microwave again for 30-second intervals until smooth.
-Once smooth, stir frequently to keep from clumping.
+Once smooth, stir frequently to avoid clumping.

-If you don’t have orange candy melts, you can also mix orange food dye and almond bark or white chocolate chips to create the dipping chocolate.
+- Food coloring- If you don't have orange candy melts, you can also mix orange food coloring with almond bark or white chocolate chips to create the dipping chocolate.

 If you tried making these fun little chocolate strawberry carrots, please don’t hesitate to let me know if you had any trouble.
 Questions, concerns, or complaints– I love hearing from you guys, and I’m happy to help!
 Also, if you need other bite-sized Easter dessert ideas, check out these sweet little mini peach pies.
 They require some basic baking, but they’re seriously so easy!